himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 100%;"/></a>
 <div class="caption">A split design keyboard pairs nicely with a laptop stand.</div>

-Having a split keyboard, specifically one that is completely split, is so nice from an ergonimic use.
-I can basically lay my arms on my desk in whichever way is most comfortable... and move my keyboard to match it.
+Like the ortholinear layout, having a split keyboard, particularly one that is completely split in two, is a considerable ergonomic boost.
+I can lay my arms on the desk in whichever way is most comfortable... and then position the keyboard to match *them*.

-Additionally, the split design allows it to pair nicely with laptop stands, as I can have them sit closer to me, which helps with the smaller screen.
+As a bonus, the split design allows it to pair nicely with laptop stands, allowing me to slide the stand closer, which helps with viewing the smaller screen.

-### Thumb keys
+### Thumb cluster keys
 <a href="../../img/posts/ergodox-ez-initial-review/ergodox_wood.jpeg"><img alt="ergodox on wood desk" src="../../img/posts/ergodox-ez-initial-review/ergodox_wood.jpeg" style="max-width:
 100%;"/></a>
 <div class="caption">The thumb cluster of keys has allowed me to better utilize my thumbs, which has been a nice change</div>

+Another feature I immediately miss on other keyboards, is thumb keys.
+It is a relief to allow my thumbs control more keys than just the spacebar.
+The thumb clusters allow me to offload responsibility for backspace, tab, enter, delete, and a few other keys from my weakest fingers (pinkies), to my strongest (thumbs).
+While also tricky to get used to at first, this makes a huge difference while typing, and is probably the biggest issue I have when switching to a laptop keyboard from my ergodox (I find my self smashing the spacebar when trying to backsapce or enter).

 ## What I don't love